Cross-domain Multi-step Thinking: Zero-shot Fine-grained Traffic Sign Recognition in the Wild: Conclusion

 \section{Conclusion}

-In this paper, we proposed the \textit{think twice before recognizing} strategy for constructing a general fine-grained TSR method.
+In this study, we proposed the CdMT framework for constructing a general fine-grained TSR method.
 The proposed framework is simple, effective, and easily extensible.
-The designed multi-thinking strategy stimulates the fine-grained recognition ability of LMM for traffic signs.
-Experimental results conducted on three benchmark datasets and two real-world datasets demonstrate the effectiveness of the proposed method.
+The designed multi-thinking strategy stimulates the zero-shot fine-grained recognition ability of LMMs for traffic signs.
+The results of the experiments conducted on three benchmark datasets and two real-world datasets demonstrate the effectiveness of the proposed method.
+Future work will focus on developing automatic methods for identifying similar traffic signs, improving robustness under varying weather conditions, and further enhancing computational efficiency to facilitate real-time deployment in practical scenarios.

-\begin{IEEEbiography}[{ }]{Yaozong Gan} received the B.S. degree from SiChuan University, China, in 2020 and the M.S. degree in Information Science from Hokkaido University, Japan, in 2023.
-He is currently pursuing the Ph.D. degree with the Graduate School of Information Science and Technology at Hokkaido University.
-His research interests include large multimodal models, autonomous driving, and multimodal understanding of sports videos (especially soccer videos).
-He has served as a reviewer for ICLR and ACM MM.
-He is a member of IEEE. \end{IEEEbiography}